Twilight Encounters: Reception

-Allen Mixson reviewed Twilight Encounters in White Wolf #24 (Dec./Jan., 1990), rating it a 3 out of 5 and stated that "In summary, Twilight Encounters is worth it just for the scenarios.
-The fact that a rulebook with better rules comes with the set is pure gravy.
-The new rules should not be downplayed.
+In Issue 24 of White Wolf, Allen Mixson wrote, "Twilight Encounters is worth it just for the scenarios.
+The fact that a rulebook with better rules comes with the set is pure gravy."
+Mixson concluded by giving this product a rating of 3 out of 5, saying, "The new rules should not be downplayed.
 They are full of much needed innovations and they speed up the play rather than detract from it."